 This assay is based on the competition ELISA principle.
-Each well of the supplied microtiter plate has been pre-coated with an antigen-specific capture antibody.
-Standards or samples are added to each well as well as a fixed quantity of Horseradish Peroxidase (HRP)-conjugated target antigen.
-The free antigen in the sample competes with the HPRconjugated antigen for binding to the capture antibody.
-Unbound antigen is washed away.
+Each well of the supplied microtiter plate has been pre-coated with a IgA.
+Standards or samples are added to the wells as well as a fixed quantity of Horseradish Peroxidase (HRP)-conjugated detection antibody.
+The free antigens (in the standards or samples) and antigens bound to the plate compete to bind to the detection antibody.
+All but the bound HRP-conjugated detection antibody is washed away.
 A TMB substrate is then added which reacts with the HRP enzyme resulting in color development.
-A sulfuric acid stop solution is added to terminate color development reaction and then the optical density (OD) of the well is measured at a wavelength of 450 nm ± 2 nm.
+A sulfuric acid stop solution is added to terminate color development reaction and then the optical density (OD) of the well is measured at a wavelength of 450 nm \pm 2 nm.
 The OD of an unknown sample can then be compared to an OD standard curve generated using known antigen concentrations in order to determine its antigen concentration.
 In contrast to typical Sandwich ELISA assays, in competition assay the greater the amount of antigen in the sample, the lower the color development and optical density reading.